Online Directory Business Model Explained

 However, slapping your pretty membership structure on the front page for promoted listings and ad placements on a website with no traffic… It won’t get you any registrations soon.

-Keeping website visitors engaged is a difficult task when you need to strike a balance between the number of business listings and the number of visitors.
+Keeping website visitors engaged is a challenging task, as it requires striking a balance between the number of business listings and the number of visitors.

 As a result, there is a good chance that the online business directories won’t attract both vendors and users if the promotion isn’t done right.